thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

 - [Fix] Correctly handle painting with or on top of fully transparent pixels
-- [Fix] Correctly handle changes where all pixels from a cel are removed while Magic Pencil is enabled
+- [Fix] Correctly handle removing all pixels from a cel
+- [Fix] Correctly calculate changed pixels when painting with transparent colors

 Future: